 - 2023: October 16 – 22

 Visit the Waste Reduction Week in Canada website for additional information on this campaign.
-Check back soon for information on how the City will be participating in this year’s campaign.
+Check back in summer 2020 for information on what's happening as part of the City's waste reduction week activities.

 In 2016, approximately 2.3 million tonnes of residential waste was disposed of in landfills in British Columbia, with the average person disposing of an average of 472 kg of garbage.
 The most effective way to reduce waste is to try to avoid creating it in the first place.
 By following the hierarchy of the three Rs (Reduce, Reuse, Recycle), a significant impact can be made.
 Reducing household waste can be easy when you think about what you’re buying and where it will go after you are done with it.
 See below for some ideas on how you can reduce your waste and how you can make every week waste reduction week!